gauravchile/Linx-command-logging/README.md

-# 📝 Linux Command Logger + Remote Backup
+# 📝 Linux Command Logger

 Automates **hourly command logging** for Linux users and optionally backs up logs to a remote server.
 Logs **typed commands only** (not output) with user, timestamp, current directory, TTY/IP, and command details.